 For this, I recommend the NadIR cab simulator which is another popular choice for a solid cabinet sim for pairing with your amp head plugins.

-This is also a great option if you are new to the world of amp simulators to test the sound and how to configure them which can lead the way into a paid program down the line.
+This software is a fantastic and popular free amp sim plugin within the metal recording community.
+Simply drop it in your DAW as a plugin for brutal tones without paying top dollar.
+This option is great if you are new to the world of amp simulators to test the sound and how to configure them which can lead to a paid program down the line.

 - Price: $99 each

 - Free demo: yes (each offer 14-day trial)